 Use hashtags that get your content on relevant hashtag results.

-For example, #fashion, #modelling, #modellingalways, #photoshoot, and #instamodel sound great, but they are too general.
+For example, #fashion, #modeling, #modelingalways, #photoshoot, and #instamodel sound great, but they are too general.
 Additionally, such hashtags have thousands of posts in a minute, so your post might not make it to the top search results of the hashtag.
-Use hashtags of modelling agencies and talent scouts you would like to attract.
+Use hashtags of modeling agencies and talent scouts you would like to attract.

 Take professional photographs, not selfies.

 Take advantage of simple outings and events to diversify your content.
 A day out with girlfriends or a beach holiday in Mombasa can provide awesome content for Instagram.

 On Facebook, you have two options.
 You can use your account or create a page.

 On a personal profile (account):

 • When you exhaust the 5,000 friends limit, more people can follow your posts.